Kryvyi Rih State Pedagogical University

-The Kryvyi Rih State Pedagogical University (also referred to as KDPU) was a state-sponsored university university located in Kryvyi Rih, Ukraine.
+The Kryvyi Rih State Pedagogical University (also referred to as KDPU) was a state-sponsored university located in Kryvyi Rih, Ukraine.
 It has roots dating back to 1930 and offers 29 departments and programs.

 History

 20th century

 The university was founded in 1930 as a University of Vocational Training.
 In the prewar period, the university trained about 1,000 teachers.
 In 1999, on the basis of the State Pedagogical University, the Kryvyi Rih State Pedagogical University was established.
 The proclamation of the independence of Ukraine in 1991 brought about radical changes in every sphere of University life.

 21st century

 In 2011, Cabinet of Ukraine founded Kryvyi Rih National University.
 It existed for 5 years and was divided into three separate institutions again in 2016.

 Administration

 The university is administered in nine divisions — PhysMath, Biological, Geographical, Historical, Ukrainian philology, Foreign languages, Education and Fine Arts — and its faculty are divided into 29 departments and programs.
 Many of these programs are completed with a master's degree.